Flutterwave/Node-v3/README.md

 ## Installation

-To install the library, run this comman in your terminal:
+To install the library, run this comman in your Node terminal:

 ```sh
 npm install flutterwave-node-v3